-CB-M01.RLY.E_An The voltage signal between phase A and neutral for the protection
+CB-M01.RLY.E_An The voltage signal between phase A and neutral for the protection relay associated with circuit breaker CB-M01.

 MS-S501.I_A The phase A current associated with motor starter MS-S501.

 7.8.4 Analog Measured Signals Generated From Instruments